vittorioexp/estatepro-spring-boot-graphql-project/README.md

 Agencies, Agents, and Properties
 ----

 This example is built around three main types: Agencies, Agents, and Properties.
 Each real estate agency has an ID, a name, a tax code, and is associated with N agents and N properties.

-Each real estate agent has a UUID, a full name and is associated with only one agency.
+A real estate agent has a UUID, a full name and is associated with only one agency.
 Each property has an ID, a name, a type (enumeration), coordinates, a purchase date and is associated with only one real estate agency.
-Each property can be created, updated or deleted using a mutation.
+A property can be created, updated or deleted using a mutation.

 The schema file is located in the following path.